- Pepper Spray

 All states allow civilians to carry a small amount of pepper spray, provided that the person is at least 18 years old and the pepper spray is being used for personal defense.
 This falls under state laws that allow the use of “proportionate and necessary force” to protect oneself.
 Most restrictions fall into two categories: where you can buy it and how much you can carry.
 In addition, pepper spray is federally banned from any and all air travel.

 With online shopping becoming a bigger percentage of total commerce every year, the question of whether you can order pepper spray online is more relevant than ever.
 SABRE has compiled the various oleoresin capsicum (OC) spray online ordering restrictions in one place so you can avoid potential problems.

-Animal defense sprays, such as dog pepper sprays and bear repellent sprays, can legally be shipped without restrictions to all 48 contiguous U.S. states — even those with limitations on human pepper spray.
+Animal defense sprays, such as and , can legally be shipped without restrictions to all 48 contiguous U.S. states — even those with limitations on human pepper spray.
 Unscrupulous manufacturers, though, sometimes use this loophole to ship bear sprays — which are stronger than human sprays — to these states.
 This raises serious legal questions should the purchaser then use this bear spray on a person.
 SABRE thinks it best to avoid these such legal ramifications and work within the shipping laws as they were intended.